xlwings/xlwings/docs/reports.rst

 The formatter's signature is: ``def myformatter(rng, df)`` where ``rng`` corresponds to the range where the original DataFrame ``df`` is written to.
 Adding type hints (as shown in the example below) will help your editor with auto-completion.

-Note that the ``myformatter`` function needs to be registered via ``xlwings.pro.reports.register_formatter(myformatter)``.
+.. note:: Within the reports framework, formatters need to be decorated with ``xlwings.reports.formatter`` (see example below)!
+This isn't necessary though when you use them as part of the standard xlwings API.

-Let's run through the Quickstart example again, amended for a formatter.
+Let's run through the Quickstart example again, amended by a formatter.

 Example::